-Formal mentorship meetings should occur regularly but are designed at a minimum to occur biannually.
-We are expecting the meetings to ideally occur during the months of October and March.
-Prior to the meeting, the resident will perform a self-assessment evaluation (housed in New Innovations) which will be reviewed by the mentor alongside other evaluations and performance data at the mentorship meeting.
+Formal mentorship meetings should occur regularly but are designed at a minimum to occur quarterly.
 We have developed a form/tool to document these meetings which then can be subsequently reviewed by the program leadership and the clinical competency committee.